Glossary

 Evapotranspiration – The total water lost through evaporation from the soil surface and from transpiration through the plant.

-Fall-Fruiting – A raspberry which forms fruit on the tops of first-year vegetative primocanes near the end of the growing season; also known as primocane-fruiting.
+Fall-Fruiting – A raspberry that forms fruit on the tops of first-year vegetative primocanes near the end of the growing season; also known as primocane-fruiting.

 Fibrous Root – A type of root system characterized by many branches of fine roots.